crispgm/keyboards/README.md

 # keyboards

-My keyboards kaymaps for QMK
+My keyboards keymaps for [QMK](https://config.qmk.fm/).
+This is a dotfiles equivalent for keyboards.

+## KBD67

+- KBDFans/KBD68/MKII_Soldered